Temporary Resident Visa

 The EXPIRY DATE on your visa means: you must ENTER Canada before this date.

 The visa validity is determined by a visa officer.
-Single-entry visas are normally valid for three months, and multiple-entry visas may be valid for longer periods.
+A multiple entry visa may be valid for up to 10 years or until your passport expires, whichever comes first.
 Please make sure you clearly indicate your intended travel date on the application form.

 * Temporary Resident Visitor Visas cannot have an expiry date that exceeds the passport validity.
 If your passport will expire soon you may want to renew it before you apply for a Canadian visa.